DivineGod/devenv/README.md

 ### Brew installed formulae

-* homebrew/dupes/ncurses - provides updated terminfo
+* ncurses - provides updated terminfo use `brew install ncurses; brew link ncurses --force`
-* Make sure vim is compiled from source after installing ncurses to get correct italics working
+* Make sure vim is compiled from source after installing ncurses to get correct italics working. `brew install vim --with-override-system-vi`

+### VIM 8

+Vim 8 has a new package system so I have moved from using pathogen to using submodules in `.vim/pack/`

 ## Screenshots